Probable-Futures/docs/api-access.md

 ---

 # API access
 To access the API, you will need credentials.
 Someone on the Probable Futures team will share these with you in a secure way that works for your team.
+We expect you to store these credentials in a secure location appropriate for storing secrets such as a password manager.

 - ID
 - Secret